yowainwright/fast-brake/README.md

 ## Features

-- **Fast** - Process files faster for match a spec faster than full AST parsing (in JavaScript at lest)
+- **Fast** - Detection is 6-19x faster than full parsers, 500k+ ops/sec
 - **Zero Runtime Dependencies** - Lightweight and secure
-- **Pattern Matching** - Optimized string, regex-based detection
+- **Pattern Matching** - Optimized string and regex-based detection
 - **ES5 to ES2025** - Comprehensive feature coverage (40+ features)
-- **Programmatic API** - Simple, intuitive interface
-- **Performance First** - Optimized for speed
-- **Plugin enabled** - Mix and match plugins with a basic api
+- **Plugin Architecture** - Mix and match plugins for your use case
-- **Simple interface** - Clean and straightforward API
+- **Simple API** - Clean and straightforward interface with TypeScript support

 ## Why this was made?

 Pre-2025, detecting issues that can cause es issues fast in bundles, dependencies is a necessity for CI/CD.
 In 2025, with Telemetry, Privacy Policies, and AI, it's important to know what you have going on in your files.
 This is why fast-brake was built!

-Initially, I was inspired by [acorn.js](), then [meriyah]() (amazing tools).
-I submitted a pull request so I could implement plugins using meriyah. [name]() provided inside into another direction which led me to making fast-brake—which is built on a very simple api to enable an architecture based on failing fast.
+As a long time user of [acorn.js](https://github.com/acornjs/acorn), I was also inspired by [meriyah](https://github.com/meriyah/meriyah).
+I submitted a pull request to implement plugins using meriyah, which led me in a different direction—building fast-brake with a simple API focused on failing fast.

 ## Pattern-Based Detection